Accusoft/PrizmDocServerSdkDotNet/docfx_project/how-to/redact-to-pdf.md

 #### Redaction Appearance

-In addition to the `Reason`, [RedactionCreationOptions] allows you to set other properties, such as `FontColor`, `FillColor`, `BorderColor`, and `BorderThickness`.
+In addition to the `Reason`, the [RedactionCreationOptions] class allows you to set other properties, such as `FontColor`, `FillColor`, `BorderColor`, and `BorderThickness`.
 Here is an example: